vigna/hrtb-lending-iterator-rs/README.md

-## A lending iterator based on generic associated types and higher-rank trait bounds
+## A lending iterator based on generic associated types and higher-rank trait bounds (HRTBs)

 A *lending iterator* is an iterator which lends mutable borrows to the items it returns.
 In particular, this means that the reference to an item is invalidated by the